DavidHickman/tnris.org/content/markdown/public-domain-dedication-summary.md

 ---
 template: page.html
-title: Public Domain Dedication Summary
+title: Public Domain Dedication (Human-readable Summary)
 ---

 Datasets hosted in the [Data Download section](data-download) of this website are dedicated to the public domain via the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](public-domain-dedication-full).
-Below, you will find a summary of the dedication.
-It is simply a handy reference for understanding the CC0 Legal Code, a human-readable expression of some of its key terms.
+The Summary section below contains a handy reference for understanding the CC0 Legal Code.
+It is a human-readable expression of some of its key terms.
 This Deed itself has no legal value, and its contents do not appear in CC0.
 See the full legal code for exact terms.

-## Human-readable Summary
+## Summary

 ### You are free